dennisperremans/feedem/README.md

 ## What can you do with jsFeeder?

 It will replace the content of your elements with test content.
 So you can see the when your layout breaks.
 This is to check if your layout doesn't break.
 For example: check if your navigation doesn't break with menu items with more than 2 words.
+Or you can use it to insert test content if you don't have your final copy yet.

 ## How to use jsFeeder